-1. Program Curriculum
+1. Medical Education Curriculum

 medical students walking in classroom

-ASCEND Curriculum
+ASCEND Curriculum (Fall 2024 Onward)

 The Icahn School of Medicine at Mount Sinai is proud to unveil ASCEND, a re-envisioned curriculum that builds on the foundation of its educational structure.
 ASCEND introduces a personalized and active-learning approach aimed to transform the way knowledge and clinical experiences are acquired.
 ASCEND embodies our commitment to elevate medical education, fostering the next generation of health care leaders through innovation, holistic development, and a relentless pursuit of excellence.